inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/runtime.md

 The example illustrates two blueprints, which are statically registered on the Flask application blueprint inside the application factory.
-It is essentially this part that the Invenio application factory takes care of for you.
-Invenio will automatically discover all your installed Invenio modules and register them on your application.
+It is essentially this part that the InvenioRDM application factory takes care of for you.
+InvenioRDM will automatically discover all your installed InvenioRDM modules and register them on your application.

 ### Assembly phases

-The Invenio application factory assembles your application in five phases:
+The InvenioRDM application factory assembles your application in five phases:

 1. **Application creation**: Besides creating the Flask application object, this phase will also ensure your instance folder exists, as well as route Python warnings through the Flask application logger.
-2. **Configuration loading**: In this phase your application will load your instance configuration.
-This essentially sets all the configuration variables for which you don't want to use the default values, e.g.  the database host configuration.
+2. **Configuration loading**: In this phase, your application will load your instance configuration.
+This essentially sets all the configuration variables for which you don't want to use the default values, e.g., the database host configuration.
 3. **URL converter loading**: In this phase, the application will load any of your URL converters.
 This phase is usually only needed for some few specific cases.
-4. **Flask extensions loading**: In this phase all the Invenio modules which provide Flask extensions will initialize the extension.
+4. **Flask extensions loading**: In this phase all the InvenioRDM modules which provide Flask extensions will initialize the extension.
 Usually the extensions will provide default configuration values they need, unless the user already set them.
-5. **Blueprints loading**: After all extensions have been loaded, the factory will end with registering all the blueprints provided by the Invenio modules on the application.
+5. **Blueprints loading**: After all extensions have been loaded, the factory will end with registering all the blueprints provided by the InvenioRDM modules on the application.
+6. **URLs builder loading**: Now that the endpoints of the *current app* (UI or API) are loaded, the endpoints and associated URLs of the other app (respectively API or UI) are registered for the purpose of cross-app link generation.
+7. **Final app loading**: After everythin else is loaded, the factory loads code dependent on having everything ready but the application not started.

-Understanding the above application assembly phases, what they do, and how you can plug into them is essential for fully mastering Invenio development.
+Understanding the above application assembly phases, what they do, and how you can plug into them is essential for fully mastering InvenioRDM development.

 !!! note

     **No loading order within a phase**

-    It's very important to know that, within each phase, there is **no order** in how the Invenio modules are loaded.
+    It's very important to know that, within each phase, there is **no order** in how the InvenioRDM modules are loaded.
 Say, within the Flask extensions loading phase, there's no way to specify that one extension has to be loaded before another extension.

-    You only have the order of the phases to work with, so e.g. Flask extensions are loaded before any blueprints are loaded.
+    You only have the order of the phases to work with, so e.g., Flask extensions are loaded before any blueprints are loaded.

 ### Module discovery

-In each of the application assembly phases, the Invenio factory automatically discovers your installed Invenio modules.
-This works via Python **entry points**.
-When you install the Python package for an Invenio module, the package describes via entry points which Flask extensions, blueprints etc. it provides.
+In each of the application assembly phases, the InvenioRDM factory automatically discovers your installed InvenioRDM modules.
+This works via Python **entry point groups**.
+When you install the Python package for an InvenioRDM module, the package describes via entry points which Flask extensions, blueprints etc. it provides.

 ### WSGI: UI and REST

 Each of the application interfaces (WSGI, CLI, Celery) may need slightly different Flask applications.
-The Invenio application factory is in charge of assembling these applications, which is done through the five assembly phases.
+The InvenioRDM application factory is in charge of assembling these applications, which is done through the above assembly phases.

 The WSGI application is however also split up into two Flask applications:

 - **UI:** Flask application responsible for processing all user facing views.
-- **REST:** Flask application responsible for processing all REST API requests.
+- **API:** Flask application responsible for processing all REST API requests.

-The reason to split the frontend part of Invenio into two separate applications is partly
+The reason to split the frontend part of InvenioRDM into two separate applications is partly

 - to be able to run the REST API on one domain (``api.example.org``) and the